afeefflox/UmaViewerButBad/README.md

 # Uma Viewer (2)

-This is Random Fork I ever made for fun (like fixing VMD but instead using mmd models but uma) also Mini Character work too!
+This is Random Fork I ever made for fun (like fixing VMD but use Uma Models instead MMD models (idk MMD models has issue btw) ) also Mini Character work too!

 Here Silly Example (yeah that it btw)